michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

-  Tapscript proposals become part of Bitcoin, we think developers will continue to look for ways to bring cross-input signature aggregation to Bitcoin in future soft forks, but they'll need to find ways to address [complications][] that were discovered during their research into the advanced techniques described by bip-taproot.
-(See [Newsletter #FIXME][] for related discussion in the context of bip-schnorr.)
+  Tapscript proposals become part of Bitcoin, we think developers will continue to look for ways to bring cross-input signature aggregation to Bitcoin in future soft forks, but they'll need to find ways to address [complications][sigagg complications] that were discovered during their research into the advanced techniques described by bip-taproot.
+(See [Newsletter #3][] for related discussion in the context of [bip-schnorr][].)

 - **No new sighash types:** although some existing sighash types are tweaked a bit, the proposals do not offer anything similar to [BIP118][] SIGHASH_NOINPUT.
 However, bip-tapscript does provide a forward-compatibility mechanism (tagged public keys) that will make it easy for future soft forks to extend the signature-checking opcodes with new sighash types or other changes.
-FIXME:read AJ's thing

 - **No activation mechanism specified:** if users decide they want to begin enforcing the soft fork's new rules, safety requires that all